top of page

 • Francisca B. Ugalde, Curator, Institute for Human Science and Culture.
 Instructor, Museums and Archives Certificate Program

-• Time, stipend of $1000*, and resources to create a new body of artwork for a public exhibition, performance, or reading
+• Time, a stipend of $1000*, and resources to create a new body of artwork for a public exhibition, performance, reading, or publication

 • Recognition in the community and press